ibm-cloud-docs/image-templates/image_cloud-init.md

 ### Linux requirements

+Linux images that are cloud-init enabled have the following requirements:

-* Cloud-init version 0.7.7 or greater
+* Cloud-init version 0.7.7 or greater is required.
-* Cloud-init image configured to use SSH for logging in to your virtual server instance.
+* Cloud-init image is configured to use SSH for logging in to your virtual server instance.

 The following example cloud.cfg file shows settings that are used in a Red Hat Enterprise Linux 7 deployment.
 These settings differ from the default settings in the cloud-init installation package on Red Hat Enterprise Linux 7.

    ```
    # cat /etc/cloud/cloud.cfg